TelluriumCrystal/ocap-legacy/README.md

 When the original development of OCAP was abandoned, the data collection/map data server was shut down.
 We are currently in the process of re-writing the application to facilitate running on a local server only.
 The tool is currently functional but is buggy and lacking features.
 We will continue to work on getting it into a more polished state.

-Now updated to be a standalone application using code from the following repo: https://github.com/cztomczak/phpdesktop
+Now updated to run as a standalone application using code from the following repo:

+https://github.com/cztomczak/phpdesktop

-Run ocap.exe to start the application.
-Press F5 to reset the application.
-A command window will automatically open/close with the application, and must remain open during use.
+- Run ocap.exe to start the application.
+- Press F5 to reset the application.
+- A command window will automatically open/close with the application, and must remain open during use.

 ## Credits